The Blower's Daughter: Ana Carolina and Seu Jorge version

-"É Isso Aí" is a single by Brazilian musicians Ana Carolina and Seu Jorge, released on 28 November 2005 through Sony BMG and Som Livre.
-It is the lead single from their 2006 live album Ana & Jorge: Ao Vivo.
+"É Isso Aí" is a single by Brazilian musicians Ana Carolina and Seu Jorge, released on 28 November 2005 through Sony BMG.
+It is the lead single from their 2006 live album Ana & Jorge.
 The lyrics were adapted to Portuguese by Ana Carolina.

 The single was commercially successful topping the chart in Brazil and peaking at number 8 in Portugal.
-At the 2006 Multishow Brazilian Music Award, it was nominated for Best Song while at the 2006 Troféu Imprensa it tied for Best Song with "Quando a Chuva Passar" by Ivete Sangalo.
+At the 2006 Multishow Brazilian Music Award, it was nominated for Best Song, while at the 2006 Troféu Imprensa it tied for Best Song with "Quando a Chuva Passar" by Ivete Sangalo.

 As of 2023, the music video for the song has over 130 million views.

 Charts

+Adaptations

+The song was adapted in Greek as "Χωρίς καρδιά" (Without a heart) by Sakis Rouvas, who represented Greece multiple times in the Eurovision Song Contest, in his 2006 ambum Live Ballads.